MrFaber/IncrediblyRidiculousCounts/README.md

 FEATURES:
 Questing: Small chained, consistent and challenging Questline with almost absurd item-demands to complete (e.g. 150k Cobble) (implemented via FTBQuests)

 EMC integration done right: A less overpowered and minimal invasive ProjectE implementation with respect to the core mechanics… without nerfed emc values or without substituitive EMC Mods.
+Not all EMC Exploits fixed, but at least many many of the best known do nothing (useful) and a very few are intentionally left open.

 Bring the Mine back in Minecraft: Less ores spawn in worldgen, you won’t be overwhelmed by ten different ores every five blocks.
 COFH World controls much of the Ore Gen, providing a balanced experience which aims at the moment of making you happy if you find ores.
 Additionally, a few custom features like geodes and fractals have been added.